 Can be reversed but only during open time!

 Alkyds are reversible within their open times, which differ for each binder type.
 You will have up to 9h to remove or make corrections while working with "standard" type which is the most flexible of alkyds.
-"Palette extender" and "gloss action" have open times of 6 and 3h respectively.
+Wet FX has an open time of 3h.
 Please check product summaries to make sure how long your binder remains "live".